projectcalico/calico/docs/GettingStarted.md

 Clone this repo so the Vagrant file is available.
 * `git clone https://github.com/metaswitch/calico-docker.git`

-From your git checkout, use Vagrant to start the CoreOS servers
+From the git checkout directory ("calico-docker"), use Vagrant to start the CoreOS servers (all the Vagrant commands should be run from the git checkout directory)
 * `vagrant up`

 Congratulations, you now have two CoreOS servers with the Calico code checked out on them.
 The servers are named core-01 and core-02.
 By default these have IP addresses 172.17.8.101 and 172.17.8.102.
 If you want to start again at any point, you can run